 I am not sure what the pain pills are (codeine, I believe), but I take a dose as prescribed.
-When I stand up after eating dinner with my right hand, I faint and fall to the floor.
+When I stand up after eating dinner, I faint and fall to the floor.
 I resolve that I will not take any more of those pills.
 After a couple days, the dull throbbing pain diminishes and becomes bearable.
 After about three weeks (and a few dozen stupid daytime television shows), my finger is healed enough to get back onto the proverbial horse.
 The hotel is now a few stories higher, and I join in as before, albeit, a bit more cautious around the mortar mixer.

 The building continues to rise throughout the remainder of the summer.
 Working on the upper floors requires staying engaged in the moment.
 There are no guardrails around the edges.
 Daydreaming could be fatal.
 Dumping a loaded wheelbarrow of trash over the edge gives me the heebie-jeebies… it feels like the weight of the wheelbarrow will pull me over the edge and just thinking about it gives me a touch of vertigo.

 The top of the elevator shaft extends up an extra fifteen feet above the top floor.
 When pouring the grout into the blocks on top, we walk the 8-inch wide blocks and skirt around the protruding rebars.
 It looks to be a hard landing a hundred feet below, but we need to direct the heavy grouting hose into the cinderblock voids; and the grout, which is being pumped up from a truck far below, just keeps coming.
 Dave reminds us that the state building inspector “gets paid good money just for watching” and we should not dilly-dally.
 We need to focus and work despite the recurring heebie-jeebies.
 One of the laborers working next to me stumbles and goes over the edge.
 As he passes from the land of the living over toward certain death, he grabs one of the rebars.
-With the force of his weight, the bar bends over, perpendicular to the wall.
+With his momentum, the bar bends over, perpendicular to the wall.
 Clutching the end of the unintentional yet convenient lifesaver, his body is hanging out into empty space with the heels of his boots on the edge of the top row of blocks.
 Throwing the grout hose to the side, two of us reach down and pull him back up.
 Our co-worker who had just escaped death climbs down the ladder to the roof of the building to gather himself.
 The rest of us keep working.

 In retrospect, it was good to be able to finish the job we had started, especially knowing that a piece of me was embedded somewhere within the structure.
 The ownership of that cinderblock building changed hands a few times over the years, but it still serves as a hotel.
 I scrapped the idea of becoming a mason and focused on my goal of becoming an engineer.
 I enrolled in college that September weighing about twenty pounds heavier and a couple inches wider than I had been that spring.